 - If you’re an organizer and a creature of habit, add posting to your routine tasks.
 For example, if you make a point on a weekly basis to do payroll, sneak in a quick post on the same day.

-- If frequent social posting isn’t your thing, you can still get in on Amazon Posts.
+- If posting social media content every now and then isn’t your thing, you can still get in on Amazon Posts.
 Treat the opportunity like a sales special.
 Maybe you only post ahead of holidays and for product launches.

 Whatever you decide with regard to Amazon Posts, remember to be bold, take calculated risks, know your options and opportunities, focus on what really matters (not all the distractions), and listen to the data.

 Make Data-Driven Decisions in Every Part of Your Amazon Business